 Shopify Payments is available in Hong Kong as well as many other markets such as the United States, Puerto Rico, Canada, the United Kingdom, Ireland, Australia, New Zealand, and Singapore.
 All merchants using Shopify Payments can enjoy multicurrency support for ten major currencies.
 In 2021, Shopify released a Checkout Extension that allows merchants to craft checkout experiences, use third-party apps, and use Buy Now Pay Later options.

-In the past, payment gateway solutions were fragmented market due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
+In the early days of ecommerce, payment gateway solutions were fragmented due to factors such as needing to support localized payment options, currency and exchanges and banking regulations.
 Now, online payment platforms aim to be cross-border from day one, whether it is popular regional providers or global ones.
 If you are considering additional options, choose a payment gateway that is:

 We recommend reaching out to payment gateway vendors early to understand: